g3n/windows_audio_dlls/README.md

 or if you are a trusting person you can simply use the dlls in this directory which were built using this procedure.

-In any case, its recommended that you copy these dlls to the directory from which will run your application and avoid copying them to the Windows system directory.
+In any case it is recommended that you copy these dlls to the directory from which will run your application and avoid copying them to the Windows system directory.

 # Guide for building the Windows audio dlls

 1. Download and install *Microsoft Studio Community* from https://www.visualstudio.com/downloads/.
-   I am assuming here that *Microsoft Studio 2017* will be used.
+   Wer are assuming here that *Microsoft Studio 2017* will be used.

 2. Download and install *CMake* from https://cmake.org/download/

-3. Download *OpenAL* soft from http://kcat.strangesoft.net/openal-releases/openal-soft-1.17.2.tar.bz2
+3. Download *OpenAL soft* from http://kcat.strangesoft.net/openal-releases/openal-soft-1.17.2.tar.bz2
    and decompress it in a folder.
 You may need a tool to decompress the file such as http://www.7zip.org.
    Alternatively you can clone the git respository: https://github.com/kcat/openal-soft and checkout the latest tagged release: